AIM65/NeatAMP-Test-Dev-software/README.md

 Designing and tuning DSP is easily feasible with TI Pure Path Console 3 software, but without a TI EVM board, PPC3 software can't connect to the TAS and interact with it.
-But PPC3 can produce an output file which content has to be loaded into TAS registers.
+PPC3 can produce an output file which content has to be loaded into TAS registers.
 This is a text file (a C .h header file).
-The board software allows to upload via a serial link the file coming from PPC3, process it and store it in the board EEPROM.
-The board software allows to store many files and to choose the one to play in order to do some comparisons and choices.
+The board software allows to download this file via a serial link, the to process it and store it in the board EEPROM.
+This software allows to easily load those files , to store up to five of them in the board EEPROM and to choose the one to play in order to do some comparisons and choices.
+This avoids having to compile your code every time you want to change a DSP parameter.

 ###### File handling by the software